 Fast and easy to use, even on complex systems with multiple layers of software

 Developers can learn about and experiment with DTrace on Oracle Linux by installing the appropriate dtrace-utils and dtrace-utils-devel packages found on yum.oracle.com or the Unbreakable Linux Network.

-Note that DTrace requires the Unbreakable Enterprise Kernel (UEK) release 4.
+Note that DTrace requires the Unbreakable Enterprise Kernel (UEK) release 4 or release 5.
 Support and maintenance for DTrace on UEK3 has been discontinued.